Fraunhofer-SCAI/AlgMathML/README.md

 If the above fails, try to use "requirements_w_version.txt" instead in step 5.

-You can find examplary images depicting solutions to certain tasks in the folder [solution_example_pictures](solution_example_pictures)
+You can find examplary images depicting solutions to certain tasks in the folder [solution_example_pictures](solution_example_pictures).
+Note that your solution might look differently depending on your specific implementation and the specific training and test data set you used.

 In case you are a lecturer and you are interested in reference solutions to these tasks, please contact us at bohn@ins.uni-bonn.de.